home-assistant/home-assistant.io/source/_integrations/august.markdown

 - Doorbell
 - Motion

-Not all models include motion sensors and support for locks with built-in doorbells, which is limited to the Yale Doorman model and may not be available in your country.
+Not all models include motion sensors and support for locks with built-in doorbells is limited to Yale Doorman models type 7 and 10.

 ## Camera